 What makes HSBC Visa Platinum Credit Card Stand Out

 If you are a discerning consumer with a modest budget, or if you have another card to maximize rebate on your shopping needs, the HSBC Visa Platinum Credit Card could help maximize cash rebate on money you have to spend regularly every day.
-This card’s cash back percentages on petrol, groceries, and utility bills are on the higher end compared to other cards.
+This card’s cash back percentages on petrol, groceries and dining are on the higher end compared to other cards.
 Not only that, the HSBC Visa Platinum Credit Card also rewards you 1 Rewards point (0.4 miles) for every S$1 you spend, which can be converted into air miles.
 In essence, the HSBC Visa Platinum Credit Card can double up as one of your favorite cashback cards and also as a bonus travel card.
 These two factors make the HSBC Visa Platinum Credit Card quite valuable in the wallet of the average person with moderate monthly spending.

 The biggest reason why we think this card is best for moderate spenders are of two fold.
 First, you need to maintain a monthly spend of S$800 to get the aforementioned benefits.
 Secondly, although the annual fee of S$180 is already waived for the first two years, you can get it waived in subsequent years if you spend S$12,500 annually (about S1,041 monthly) on this card.
-This makes the HSBC Visa Platinum Credit Card as good as Citi Cashback Card despite a slightly lower cash rebate on groceries.
+This makes the HSBC Visa Platinum Credit Card as good as Citi Cashback Card despite a slightly lower cash rebate on groceries and dining.
 Do note, also, that the quarterly rebate is capped at S$120 for earning the aforementioned cashback rates.
 We don’t think this is a big negative for a moderate spender.
 As long as you spend S$800 a month (S$2,400 a quarter), you can earn just about S$120 of rebate at rate of 5%.
 Despite the cap on high earnings rate, we think the HSBC Visa Platinum Credit Card is still one of the best deals for the category compared to other credit cards, especially for moderate spenders.

 The HSBC Visa Platinum Credit Card also has the benefit of doubling up as a travel card.
 Because HSBC awards you with reward points, most people don’t realize that HSBC cards can be used as travel cards through HSBC’s Mileage Programme.
 Under HSBC’s Mileage Programme you can convert your rewards points into air miles (Asia Miles and Krisflyer Miles) at rate of 5,000 reward points per 2,000 miles.
 You have to pay an annual fee of S$40 to enroll into the Mileage Programme, but this can be waived with 9,000 reward points as well.
 By spending on the HSBC Visa Platinum Credit Card, you can earn 0.4 mile for every S$1 you spend.
 This isn’t great compared to other air miles card, but given that the HSBC Visa Platinum Credit Card is already a great cashback card, we think this is just a great bonus that makes this card stand out even more.
 Low foreign transaction fee of 1.5% is just a cheery on top.